daddis29/PasswordGenerator/README.md

 ```
-When you click the button to generate a password, you are presented with a series of prompts for password criteria.
+When the webpage loads, you are prompted with a series of questions regarding password criteria.

 When you are prompted, you will select which criteria you’d like to include: uppercase, lowercase, special characters and numbers.

 When you are prompted for the password, you will be informed it must be between 8-128 characters.

 When you choose your responses, all input will be validated as long as one character type is selected.

-When all prompts are answered, a password will be generated that matches the criteria.
+When all prompts are answered, click on the Generate Password button to see your new password.

 When the password is generated, it is displayed in the password text box.